-You will find the Orange Holiday card and the top-ups in Orange shops (link in French), tobacco shops, gas stations, and supermarkets.
+You will find the Orange Holiday card and the top-ups in Orange stores (link in French), tobacco shops, gas stations, and supermarkets.
 You will also find them in Relay shops in the airports.
 The booklet that comes with it will be able to guide you since it comes in five different languages.

 3) Welcome Package by SFR

-Another leader of the phone operators market is SFR, which offers a “Welcome Package” that includes a French SIM card with 1 hour of calls and 500 texts (to Europe, China or North America) as well as 2GB of Internet.
+Another leader of the phone operators market is SFR, which offers a “Welcome Package” that includes a French SIM card with 1 hour of calls and 500 texts (to Europe, China or North America) as well as 2GB of data.
 All of this is available for 14 days and for a cost of €34.99.
 For an extra €20, you can top-up with 1 hour of calls, 500 texts and 1GB of data.

 4) SFR La Carte Illimitée

 At SFR’s, you can also order a SIM card at €3.99 and buy a top-up online or in a supermarket.
 You will find several top-up options: